writing

 | Unlikely | ~15 | ~20 | ~15 |

 “Probable” has meant about 70% for half a century.
-NATO officers, Zonination’s respondents, and mine all converge on roughly the same number.
-The means are remarkably stable.
-Whatever people think “probable” means, they’ve been thinking it consistently since the Cold War.
+NATO officers, Zonination’s respondents, and mine all land on roughly the same number.
+Whatever people think “probable” means, they have meant it with surprising consistency since the Cold War.

-But the variation Kent worried about hasn’t gone away either.
+But the spread Kent worried about is still there.

 “About Even” is easy.
 Everyone puts it at 50%, give or take a couple of points.
-“Coin Flip” — which I included as a control — lands at 50% with almost no spread, because it is, in fact, a coin flip, and people know what coins do.
+“Coin Flip,” which I included as a control, lands at 50% with almost no spread.

-“We Believe” is a different story.
-Put ten people in a room and ask what it means; the gap between the most confident and the least is about 40 percentage points.
-That’s the width of an entire Kent category.
-It’s as though you asked ten people how far London is from Edinburgh and got answers ranging from Brighton to Inverness.
+“We Believe” is different.
+Put ten people in a room and ask what it means; the gap between the most confident and least confident is about 40 percentage points.
+That is the width of an entire Kent category.
+It is as though you asked ten people how far London is from Edinburgh and got answers from Brighton to Inverness.

-“Realistic Possibility” — a phrase that appears routinely in modern risk assessments — is just as bad.
+“Realistic Possibility” is just as bad.
 “Highly Unlikely” is worse.
-The spread is so wide that one reader’s “highly unlikely” is another reader’s “about even.”
+One reader’s “highly unlikely” is another reader’s “about even.”

-There’s a pattern in the mess.
-Phrases with a mathematical anchor (“about even,” “better than even”) produce tight consensus — everyone clusters within a few points.
-Phrases that are evaluative or subjective (“we believe,” “realistic possibility,” “we doubt”) scatter across 30 to 40 points.
-And the low end of the probability scale is worse than the high end.
-“Highly Likely” produces a spread you could cover with a hand on the number line.
-“Highly Unlikely” produces a spread you’d need an arm.
+Phrases with a mathematical anchor (“about even,” “better than even”) produce tight consensus.
+Evaluative phrases (“we believe,” “realistic possibility,” “we doubt”) scatter across 30 to 40 points.
+The low end is worse than the high end.
+“Highly Likely” fits under one hand on the number line.
+“Highly Unlikely” needs an arm.

-This is precisely the wrong way round for intelligence analysis, where the consequential assessments are usually about low-probability, high-impact events.
-“It is highly unlikely that the adversary will deploy this capability” — that’s a sentence where you really want everyone in the room to agree on what “highly unlikely” means.
-They don’t.
-One reader hears 5%.
-Another hears 30%.
-That’s the difference between ignoring a threat and scrambling a response.
+This is the wrong way round for intelligence analysis, where the hardest calls are often about low-probability, high-impact events.
+“It is highly unlikely that the adversary will deploy this capability” is exactly the sort of sentence where everyone should hear the same number.
+They do not.
+One reader hears a remote risk.
+Another hears something close to one in three.
+That is the difference between ignoring a threat and scrambling a response.

 What broke